mihirchronicles/mihirchronicles.github.io/content/bookshelf/on-writing-well.md

 ---
-title: On Writing Well | The Classic Guide to Writing Nonfiction by William Zinsser
+title: On Writing Well by William Zinsser
 date: "2022-11-07"
 path: "/bookshelf/on-writing-well"
 ---

 ## I. Brief Summary

 William Zinsser was an American writer, editor, literary critic, and teacher.
 It offers fundamental principles on how to write well.
 A lot of extremely useful advice in this book.

 ## II.
 Big Ideas

 - The secret of good writing is to strip every sentence to its cleanest components.
 - Clear thinking becomes clear writing; one can’t exist without the other.
 - Writers must therefore constantly ask: what am I trying to say?
 Surprisingly often they don’t know.
 Then they must look at what they have written and ask: have I said it?
 Is it clear to someone encountering the subject for the first time?